“Your beauty and love chase after me every day of my life” Psalm 23:6a (The Message).

 The support-raising journey, because it has to do with money, can easily keep our eyes focused on the wrong thing and shift our perspective just enough to miss seeing God at work as He pursues us.
 When our attention is on money, the formula becomes: I need to be used by God.
 I need money fast to do this.
 Therefore, I need to do whatever it takes to get the money for me to go.
 Well-meaning Christian leaders unfortunately fuel this formula by creating techniques that border on—what I’ve witnessed—a prosperity gospel, name-it-and-claim-it style.
 The missing perspective is the spiritual side to support-raising, the most important aspect to the process.

 Know that our Shepherd is purposefully leading us down every path, even on the support-raising journey.
 It’s not a mistake.
-Since we all know that God didn’t run out of money and He promises that we’re not lacking anything, then why is He taking us on a path where we have to raise our own money?
+God didn’t run out of money.
+So, if God promises that we’re not lacking anything, why is He taking us on a path where we have to raise our own money?
 I’ll give you a hint. . .
 I don’t think it has anything to do with money.
 God’s primary aim is to grow us spiritually and get others involved.
 If you understand this, then your perspective will hopefully change enough to see His loving pursuit of you even through the darkest valley.

 - In what ways have you experienced God’s loving pursuit of you during the support-raising journey?
 Make a list.